+What is HR Analytics?
 HR Analytics refers to interpreting the data to make business decisions that improve the business performance, hiring, and retention rates.
 It is a more data-driven approach towards management that revolves around gathering and analyzing data.
 The analysis is then leveraged to check the impact of HR management and metrics on the organization and the overall business performance.

+What impact does HR Analytics have on an organization?
 HR Analytics helps in providing valuable insights as to how human resource contributes to the organization’s growth that including:

+Why is HR Analytics required?
 Organizations own enormous amounts of raw data that do not provide any value in their form but do have immense potential if utilized the right way.
 The data, if organized, can be used for comparison and analysis to provide insights to the organization.
 And this is what HR analytics is all about.

 Some of the processed data can be used to figure out the following:

+How does HR analytics work?
 The process of HR analytics is made up of 4 primary tasks that are performed one after the other.

-Collecting and grouping high-quality data is the first and the most vital component of HR Analytics.
+Step 1: Data Collection Collecting and grouping high-quality data is the first and the most vital component of HR Analytics.

-There are two kinds of data required for the process.
+Type of Data collected for HR Analytics process: There are two kinds of data required for the process.

 Passive data from employees right from recruitment stage

 Data on high and low performers

 Salary and promotion history

-At this stage, there is a continuous assessment and comparison of the data obtained.
+Step 2: Monitoring the data and comparing with past performance At this stage, there is a continuous assessment and comparison of the data obtained.
 This is the stage where the HR metrics are calculated.